 Randi Russo has been featured on HyperAllergic for art, and The Village Voice, Time Out NY, NY Press, The Big Takeover, Amplifier Magazine, and many more for music.

-ART REVIEW: Life Lines exhibit reviewed on Hyperallergic!
+Life Lines exhibit reviewed on Hyperallergic!

 "Randi's someone to keep your eye on." - The Village Voice